Prashanth5996/AWS-RDS-Logs/README.md

    This Lambda function attaches the parameter group to an RDS instance and reboots the instance.

 # Result
-now logs will be visible in loggroup with this name(/aws/rds/instance/database-1/postgresql)
+now logs will be visible in loggroup with this name (/aws/rds/instance/database-1/postgresql)

-# Connection-Status-Loaction
+# Connections
 ![Connection-Status-Loaction](https://github.com/Prashanth5996/RDS-logs/assets/94959676/23ec3fc9-6475-4624-b530-f85a6a18bb1c)

 # Select-Query